Travel.State.Gov > International Travel > Learn About Your Destination > The Bahamas International Travel Information

 Please visit the Embassy's COVID-19 page for more information on entry/ exit requirements related to COVID-19 in The Bahamas.

-Generally, all U.S. citizens are required to present a valid U.S. passport when traveling to The Bahamas, as well as proof of anticipated departure from The Bahamas.
+Visit the Bahamas Immigration website for the most current visa information.
+U.S. citizens are generally required to present a valid U.S. passport when traveling to The Bahamas, as well as proof of anticipated departure from The Bahamas.
 Those traveling to The Bahamas on a cruise may use another Western Hemisphere Travel Initiative (WHTI) compliant document.
-However, we strongly recommend visitors obtain a passport before travel in case of an unforeseen emergency that requires a cruise passenger to disembark and return by air.
+However, we strongly recommend you obtain a passport before travel in case of an unforeseen emergency that requires you to disembark and return by air.
 U.S. travelers coming for tourism will not need a visa for travel up to 90 days.
 All other travelers will need a visa and/or work permit.
-Please visit Bahamas Immigration.

 The Bahamas requires compliance with regulations to divert child abduction similar to U.S. policies.
-Please review those policies before travelling.
+Review those policies before traveling.

 HIV/AIDS restrictions: The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of The Bahamas.

-Find more information about common safety and security concerns in The Bahamas including credit card fraud, real estate and time share scams, and water sport and scooter safety on our website.
+Find more information about common safety and security concerns in The Bahamas including credit card fraud, real estate scams, and water sport and scooter safety on our website.

 See our webpage on help for U.S. victims of crime overseas.

 Domestic Violence: U.S. citizen victims of domestic violence may contact the Embassy for assistance.